dramforever/easyriscv/index.md

 csrrw csrrs csrrc csrrwi csrrsi csrrci
 ```

+These form the foundation of RISC-V, performing the basic tasks a processor
-You will also catch a glimpse of what creating an operating system on RISC-V is
+would do.
+You will also catch a glimpse of what creating an operating system on
-like, namely handling exceptions and privilege levels.
+RISC-V is like, namely handling exceptions and privilege levels.

 Let's get started.